1 Department of Social Science, Faculty of Liberal Art, Rajamangala University of Technology, Thanyaburi, Thailand

 Low birth weight (LBW) is a major risk factor for death and disease in the fetus and newborn infant.
 However, the study about LBW and maternal risk factors involved in Indonesia is still limited.

-The present study attempted to examine the association of maternal risk factors including mother’s age, mother education, parent’s occupation and wealth, ANC visit, desired pregnancy and obstetric complication toward the occurrence of low birth weight infant across region and family wealthy.
+The present study attempted to examine the association of maternal risk factors including mother’s age, mother and husband education, mother and husband occupation and wealth, ANC visit, desired pregnancy and obstetric complication toward the occurrence of low birth weight infant across region and family wealthy.

 This study employed the data from the national survey of Indonesia Demographic and Health Survey (IDHS).
 The latest births from married women who gave birth within 2 years (2011 and 2012) preceding the IDHS were considered as sample selection.
 It was approximately 15,126 respondents.
 The predicted risks of low birth weight were estimated using multilevel logistic analysis.